 And of course one of the crucial benefits to the Moshi Moshi Handset is that it is up to 99% free of radiation compared to direct use of your cell phone.
 Granted this isn't because of some magic radiation blocking technology, but simply that you aren't putting your radiation emitting cell phone right to your head.
 Give Native Union more points for effective marketing.

-If you want to give the Moshi Moshi Handset a try check out these fun retro styles for sale on Amazon.
+If you want to give the Moshi Moshi Handset a try check out these fun retro styles for sale on eBay.

 Moshi Moshi Retro Handset Features

 - Compatible with all 3.5mm jack mobile phones and computers, including iPhone, BlackBerry, iPad and latest MacBooks

 - Luxurious soft-touch finish for ultimate comfort and feel

 - Noise-reducing technology for a crisp and polished sound

 - One touch button for convenient pick-up/hang-up directly from the handset (not all mobile phone support function)

 - Eliminates up to 99 percentage of the radiation absorbed compared to a direct use of mobile phones